All Episodes

 So you're sitting there as president.

-You're reeling in the aftermath in 9-11.
+You're reeling in the aftermath of 9-11.

-So yeah, you want to go get bin Laden and do Afghanistan and all that, but you also have to say, well, my first responsibility now is to try everything possible to make sure that this terrorist network and other terrorist networks cannot reach chemical and biological weapons or small amounts of fissile material.
+But you also have to say, well, my first responsibility now is to try everything possible to make sure that this terrorist network and other terrorist networks cannot reach chemical and biological weapons or small amounts of fissile material.

-I gotta do that.
+I got to do that.

 That's why I supported the Iraq thing.

-I just I just find it I find it just uh breathtaking, folks.
+I just find it just breathtaking, folks.

 They can't do anything right, and they don't want to.

-Uh other items in our stack of stuff.
+Other items in our stack of stuff.

 This is from the Kansas City SCAR.